ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_interface.rst

 The analysis view is separated into four tabs (see screenshots below).

-- The **Meta** tab displays all metadata of the selected dataset that is stored in the original .rtdc file.
+- The **Meta** tab displays all metadata of the selected dataset that are stored in the original .rtdc file.
 - The **Dataset** tab allows to specify additional metadata, such as unique colors used for plotting and additional metadata for computing the Young's modulus or correcting